Summoner-Network/.github/README.md

 npm run dist:mac:x64
 ```

-**Handle Gatekeeper prompts.** This is normal for non-notarized builds; approve the app in **System Settings → Privacy & Security**, then open it again.
+**Handle Gatekeeper prompts.** This is normal for non-notarized builds.
+Approve the app in **System Settings → Privacy & Security**, then open it again.

 </details>